cyclexuxu/react-expense-tracker/README.md

-# A React Expense Tracker App used Context API and Reducers to manage States
+# A React Expense Tracker App used Context API and Reducers

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).